 If a landlord or rental agent does or says something which suggests that s/he has refused to rent or has falsely stated that nothing is available because of your race, color, religion, sex or national origin, you may have been the victim of illegal housing discrimination.

-Blatant refusal to rent because of race, color, etc. seldom occurs these days.
+Blatant refusal to rent because of race, color, etc., while less apparent, still occurs these days.
 Unlawful discrimination usually assumes more subtle forms.

 - If, for example, you inquire about renting at an apartment development and are told nothing is available but referred to another development, this may be illegal racial steering.
 Similarly, if you ask about renting in a particular building but are told about units available in other buildings, this could also be racial steering.